 Important Things to Note While Designing Your ADU or JADU

 - Open Space.
-Parcels on which accessory dwellings are built are required to have a minimum of 100 square feet of useable open space available for use by occupants of the unit, independent of the primary residence’s requirement.
+Parcels on which accessory dwellings over 800 square feet are built are required to have a minimum of 100 square feet of useable open space available for use by occupants of the unit, independent of the primary residence’s requirement.

 - Fire Sprinklers and Fire Attenuation.
 Accessory dwelling units shall not be required to provide fire sprinklers if fire sprinklers are not required for the primary residence.